rahulsm27/Vehicle_Damage_Image_Classification/README.md

 ## Vehicle damage classification for Insurance Company

-This repo is about image classification using tensorflow framework and efficient model
+This repo is about image classification using tensorflow framework and efficient model.

 The dataset consists of vehicle damage photos.
 The photos are classified into six categories